-Join Steve Caplin for an in-depth discussion in this video Cloning in perspective, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Cloning in perspective, part of Photoshop: Creating Perspective.

 The Clone tool does a special job inside vanishing point. …It clones, not just in the way the regular Clone tool does in Photoshop, but …in perspective.
 It's an extraordinary and powerful new …tool, so let's see how it works.
 First we'll zoom in, to focus just on …this side wall.
 When we switch to the Clone tool, the …first thing we want to do, is to hold Alt on a PC, Option on a Mac to set the …cloning source.
 Now, when we move the tool around, we can …see the patch moving with us, and that's what we'll be cloning.…